ricaranes/TrainerBot-Portable_PersonalTrainer/README.md

 ## Trainer Bot

 ## Project Description
+As a former lover of sports sciences, I believe that the process of becoming the happiest version of ourselves starts from the inside out, as this becomes fully connected with improving our mental and physical health, whether it is at home, at the gym, or from a distance.
+Workout training is known as a form to combine this cyclic web of well-being.
+Specially with the previous pandemic and lockdown that changed our world, the online game became really strong when it comes to online training and another topics of interest in our lives.
+When I thought about adding value to future experiences in online training, I decided to create something useful, accessible, and enjoyable for everyone.
+So I did it, and Trainer Bot is finally here!
 Trainer Bot is an application that acts as a portable personal trainer, providing real-time feedback to improve the execution of "Squat" and "Deadlift" physical exercises.
-The app utilizes computer vision techniques to analyze the user's movements while performing the exercises and offers immediate feedback to correct possible execution errors.
+This dinamic app utilizes computer vision techniques to analyze the user's movements while performing the exercises and offers immediate feedback to correct possible execution errors.
+Finally, we have an ally to keep our body moving without excuses!

 ## How It Works
 Trainer Bot was developed using the Python programming language and the Flask library to create an interactive web interface.
 The application uses Google's MediaPipe library, which provides an API for real-time detection and tracking of body landmarks from images or videos.
-These landmarks are key points that represent joints and parts of the human body.
+These landmarks are key points that represent joints and parts of human body (from head to toes, so nothing is missing).

 The app offers two exercise options: "Squat" and "Deadlift."
 The user can select the desired exercise using keyboard commands: